Farewell Spit

-Farewell Spit (Onetahua) is a narrow sand spit at the northern end of the Golden Bay, in the South Island of New Zealand.
+Farewell Spit (Onetahua) is a narrow sand spit at the northern end of Golden Bay, in the South Island of New Zealand.
 The spit includes around 25 km of stable land and another 5 km of mobile sand spit running eastwards from Cape Farewell, the northern-most point of the South Island.
-Farewell Spit is the longest sand spit in New Zealand, and is a legally protected Nature Reserve.
-The area is designated as a Ramsar wetland site and an East Asian–Australasian Flyway Shorebird Network site.
+Farewell Spit is the longest sand spit in New Zealand, and is a legally protected nature reserve.
+The area is designated as a Ramsar wetland site and an East Asian–Australasian Flyway Shorebird Network Site.
 Farewell Spit is administered by the Department of Conservation as a seabird and wildlife reserve.
 Apart from a small area at the base of the spit, it is closed to the public except through organised tours.
 Conservation initiatives are in progress towards eliminating mammalian predators from Farewell Spit, including a proposal for a predator-proof fence.

 The spit has been the site of many shipwrecks and vessel strandings, particularly in the era of merchant sailing vessels.
 A lighthouse with a tower constructed from timber was established on the end of the spit in 1870 to warn mariners of the dangers of the shoals and currents near the spit.
 The timbers of the original lighthouse did not last, and the entire lighthouse was replaced in 1897 using a steel lattice tower.

 The spit is also known for herd strandings of long-finned pilot whales, and has been described as a ‘whale trap’ because of its protruding coastlines and long, gently sloping beaches.

 Toponymy

 The Māori name for the spit is Onetahua, translated as "heaped up sand".

 Abel Tasman in 1642 was the first European to see the spit, calling it Sand Duining Hoeck.
 Captain James Cook was the next European visitor in 1770, showing Farewell Spit as a broad peninsula on his maps.
-He named close-by Cape Farewell, and the name stuck, with early European settlers originally calling the sandbanks 'Cape Farewell Spit' before it was shortened to its present name.
+He named the nearby Cape Farewell, and the name stuck, with early European settlers originally calling the sandbanks 'Cape Farewell Spit' before it was shortened to its present name.
 It was the last land Cook sighted after leaving New Zealand for Australia at the end of his first voyage.